AdobeDocs/journey-optimizer.zh-Hant/help/using/code-based/publish-code-based.md

 ### Code-based live report {#live-report-code-based}

 From your campaign **[!UICONTROL Live report]**, the **[!UICONTROL Code-based experience]** tab details the main information relative to your apps or web pages.
-[Learn more on live report](../reports/campaign-live-report.md)
+[Learn more about live report](../reports/campaign-live-report.md)

-+++Learn more on the different metrics and widgets available for the Code-based experience report.
++++Learn more about the different metrics and widgets available for the Code-based experience report.

 The **[!UICONTROL Code-based experience performance]** KPIs detail the main information relative to your visitors' engagement with your code-based experiences, such as: